Santa Clara de Asís - Brief History

 Brief History of Santa Cruz

-As early as 1774 a Franciscan padre traveled north along the beach from Carmel, and located the site for Mission Santa Cruz at the other end of crescent Monterey Bay.
+As early as 1774, a Franciscan Padre traveled north along the beach from Carmel and located the site for Mission Santa Cruz at the other end of crescent Monterey Bay.
 He came to the mouth of a fine river, noted …

 Full Article